madhusudanabburu/madhusudanabburu.github.io/docs/src/guide/minio.md

 # MinIO
 [MinIO](https://min.io/) is a Kubernetes native high performance object store with an S3 compatible API.
 It supports deploying MinIO tenants onto private and public cloud infrastructures

+This is optional if Kubeflow is setup locally as the volumes available via the Kubeflow Dashboard should help in providing the required storage

 ## Prerequisites

 Following are the prerequisites for setting up MinIO